Hostdon/pleroma/docs/installation/otp_en.md

     systemctl start nginx
     ```

-At this point if you open your (sub)domain in a browser you should see a 502 error, that's because Pleroma is not started yet.
+At this point if you open your (sub)domain in a browser you should see a 502 error, that's because Akkoma is not started yet.

 ### Setting up a system service

 === "Alpine"
     ```
     # Copy the service into a proper directory
-    cp /opt/pleroma/installation/init.d/pleroma /etc/init.d/pleroma
+    cp /opt/akkoma/installation/init.d/akkoma /etc/init.d/akkoma

-    # Start pleroma and enable it on boot
+    # Start akkoma and enable it on boot
-    rc-service pleroma start
+    rc-service akkoma start
-    rc-update add pleroma
+    rc-update add akkoma
     ```

 === "Debian/Ubuntu"
     ```
     # Copy the service into a proper directory
-    cp /opt/pleroma/installation/pleroma.service /etc/systemd/system/pleroma.service
+    cp /opt/akkoma/installation/akkoma.service /etc/systemd/system/akkoma.service

-    # Start pleroma and enable it on boot
+    # Start akkoma and enable it on boot
-    systemctl start pleroma
+    systemctl start akkoma
-    systemctl enable pleroma
+    systemctl enable akkoma
     ```

-If everything worked, you should see Pleroma-FE when visiting your domain.
-If that didn't happen, try reviewing the installation steps, starting Pleroma in the foreground and seeing if there are any errrors.
+If everything worked, you should see Akkoma-FE when visiting your domain.
+If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errrors.

-Questions about the installation or didn’t it work as it should be, ask in [#pleroma:libera.chat](https://matrix.to/#/#pleroma:libera.chat) via Matrix or **#pleroma** on **libera.chat** via IRC, you can also [file an issue on our Gitlab](https://git.pleroma.social/pleroma/pleroma-support/issues/new).
+Questions about the installation or didn’t it work as it should be, ask in [#pleroma:libera.chat](https://matrix.to/#/#pleroma:libera.chat) via Matrix or **#pleroma** on **libera.chat** via IRC, you can also [file an issue on our Gitea](https://akkoma.dev/AkkomaGang/akkoma/issues).

 ## Post installation